sixstringacks/pyncat/README.md

-pyncat is a simple netcat clone
+pyncat is a simple implementation of netcat

 ```
 python .\pyncat.py -h